peteroupc/peteroupc.github.io/random.md

 <a id=GPU_Programming_Environments></a>
 ## GPU Programming Environments

-Because GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)&mdash;
+Because, in general, GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)&mdash;
 - have limited access to some system resources compared with other programming environments,
-- are often designed for parallel execution, and
+- are designed for parallel execution, and
-- do not generally store state,
+- do not store state,

 random number generators for such environments are often designed as hash functions, because their output is determined solely by the input rather than both the input and state.
 Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.